-If the link to the story is inside a document which is open in Woodpecker Watch, then touching the link will see the page open inside the app.
-However, if the link is inside an email or a document which has not been opened inside Woodpecker Watch, then the page will open inside the user’s default browser.
-In this case, the link has to copied and then pasted into a URL bar inside Woodpecker Watch.
+If the link to the story is inside a document which is open in Woodpecker, then touching the link will see the page open inside the app.
+However, if the link is inside an email or a document which has not been opened inside Woodpecker, then the page will open inside the user’s default browser.
+In this case, the link has to copied and then pasted into a URL bar inside Woodpecker.
 You can tap on “News Reader” in the main menu to find a URL bar.

 Student retention – Satisfied students continue to study